aishanawaz6/Academics/README.md

 # Academics: My Computer Science Journey at FAST-NUCES 🎓

 ## 🌟 Overview
 Welcome to the **Academics** repository!
 This space offers you an inside look into my academic expedition as a Computer Science student at FAST-NUCES.
-Dive deep into a meticulously curated portfolio that features assignments, self-practice codes, and innovative projects, all reflecting my growth, expertise, and unwavering passion for Computer Science. 🎓
+Dive deep into a meticulously curated portfolio that features assignments, innovative projects, labs and self-practice codes, all reflecting my growth, expertise, and unwavering passion for Computer Science. 🎓

 ---